Skip to: Overview | Location | Restrictions | Fear factor | Borgin and Burkes | Fun fact | Guest reviews

 Knockturn Alley – focus on Borgin and Burkes

-Second in design and dramatic flourishes only to Weasleys’ Wizard Wheezes, Borgin and Burkes is not only the anchor of Knockturn Alley, it is the section’s flagship experience (and only store).
+Second in design and dramatic flourishes only to Weasleys’ Wizard Wheezes, Borgin and Burkes is not only the anchor of Knockturn Alley, but it is also the section’s flagship experience (and only store).
 Here, guests can peruse fascinating and eclectic Dark Arts artifacts, including Death Eater masks, skulls, and other ghastly devices.
 Be sure to give yourself plenty of time to thoroughly explore both the shop and its surrounding area, as it is immaculately themed, riddled with hidden touches, and, perhaps best of all, shielded from the unforgiving Florida sun.

 What was Knockturn Alley’s opening date?